joedoyler/djangoProject_yourFit/README.md

  * HTML, CSS, python and javascript were the programming languages used in the coding of this project.
  * For scaling Bootstrap CDN was used to add a more responsive website
  * Django has been incorporated to handle all of the backend for the project
+ * Gitpod was used for the version control of the project
- * Gitpod used to deploy the project alongside Heroku
+ * Github pages used to deploy the project alongside Heroku
  * sqlite3 was used for the management of the database
  * Stripe - used for the payment system in the checkout stage of purchasing a product
- * materialise has been used for certain grid layouts and sidebars on the mobile version
  * Font Awesome used for icons displayed throughout the website pages
  * Pillow is being used for processing images on the website products
+ * AWS S3 is being used to house the static files and all of the images seen on the website

 # Mock Up Designs

 ## General structure to website and rescaling on a mobile device Ideas

 In the link below you will be brought to a folder consisting of two images.
-One shows the general outline of a rough design to how I want the website to look.
+One shows the general outline of a rough design to how I want the website to look

 The other is of how I want the mobile version to work taking inspiration from a previous project.
 It shows a demonstration of how I want the navbar to expand out when clicked.

 https://drive.google.com/drive/folders/1PNapI7VY0qElQZmbSVo3I-s-yhwpEVPF?usp=sharing

+In the end a simplified version of the mobile version went into the project by having the display menu be apart of the navbar at the top of the page.

 # Testing